guilhermeboa/guilhermeboa/README.md

-### Hi there my name is Guilherme, I'm a Software Engineering student with a focus on data.
+### Hi there!
+My name is Guilherme, I'm a Software Engineering student with a focus on data.

 <!--
 **guilhermeboa/guilhermeboa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.